Last update Oct. 17, 2024

 Saxagliptin in other languages or writings:

-Saxagliptin belongs to this group or family:
+Saxagliptin belongs to these groups or families:

 Main tradenames from several countries containing Saxagliptin in its composition: